mjclemente/sendgrid.cfc/README.md

 Required.

 #### `build()`
-The function that puts it all together and builds the body for sender related API operations.
+The function that puts it all together and builds the body for sender related API operations

+# Questions
+For questions that aren't about bugs, feel free to hit me up on the [CFML Slack Channel](http://cfml-slack.herokuapp.com); I'm @mjclemente.
+You'll likely get a much faster response than creating an issue here.

+# Contributing
+:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

+Before putting the work into creating a PR, I'd appreciate it if you opened an issue.
+That way we can discuss the best way to implement changes/features, before work is done.

+Changes should be submitted as Pull Requests on the `develop` branch.